-At times, Viet Cong approached the base, hiding on the thick tree canopy, and used a loudspeaker to persuade our soldiers to defect.
+At times, Viet Cong approached the base, hiding in the thick tree canopy, and used a loudspeaker to persuade our soldiers to defect.

 “Listen, listen.
-The troops of the Liberation Front were surrounding this base and will annihilate all of you in the days to come.
+The troops of the Liberation Front were surrounding this base and will annihilate all of you in the coming days.
 Drop your weapons and surrender.
-The revolutionary army is tolerant, and will treat you humanly.”
+The revolutionary army is tolerant and will treat you humanly.”

-Sometimes, they shelled mortars to the base, particularly each time there was a chopper landing to resupply.
+Sometimes, they shelled mortars to the base, particularly each time a chopper landed to resupply.
 We just jumped to the bunkers and fired back.
-I ordered the machine gunners to aim at the canopy to scare their observers if any.
+I ordered the machine gunners to aim at the canopy to scare their observers, if any.
 Our recon platoon killed two enemies when they were moving to the base.

 Corporal Nhan, the cook, made me a cup of coffee every morning and two hot meals per day.
-For meals, there was nothing but rice and dried fish: sour soup with dried fish, dried fish on the fire.
-Dried fish fried in oil.
-Nhan was an old man.
+There was nothing but rice and dried fish for meals: sour soup with dried fish and dried fish on the fire or dried fish fried in oil.
+Nhan was too old to be drafted.
 He must be above 60 at that time.
-There had been trouble with his identification document and he was drafted.
+There had been trouble with his identification document, and he had to join the army.
 Nobody bothered to review his case.
-Lieutenant Dat kept him at the CP to be the cook and I did not want to replace him.
+Lieutenant Dat kept him at the CP as the cook, and I did not want to replace him.

 The base got weekly resupply by helicopter.
 I would have for myself a box containing newspapers, magazines, cigarettes, a can of meat, letters from my family, and – don’t tell anybody – a bottle of rice wine.

 The night before the supply day, I sat by the radio expecting to hear the order to get ready for unit exchange.
 One month passed.
 We were to be replaced by another company after fifteen days.
-Stationing in the same small spot was not the thing we – as combat infantry – expected.
+Stationing in the same small spot was not what we – as combat infantry – expected.
 It was so bad.
 We considered ourselves prisoners exiled on an island.
 I read a series of Chinese Kung Fu novels until I could memorize every name in the books.
 I listened to any kind of music until I memorized all the lyrics.
 But it was boring, boring, boring!
-I knew some of my men at the outpost took a high risk to go to the market at day time.
+I knew some of my men at the outpost took a high risk to go to the market during the day.

-“Đường Trường Xa” (The Long Way) was the official song of the ARVN which I altered the lyrics to complain about the long stay at this base!.
+“Đường Trường Xa” (The Long Way) was the official song of the ARVN which I altered the lyrics to complain about the extended stay at this base!

 “Dare you not to revolt!
 He would put you in jail for thirty days and send you to Phuoc Long.
 Understood?
 Tomorrow, make sure the LZ is fully secure.
 There will be a special gift for you.
 A very special gift,” Quoc stopped talking and hung up the headset, did not let me ask a question.

-Before the nightfall, I sent two platoons out to secure the landing zone.
+Before nightfall, I sent two platoons out to secure the landing zone.
 The jungle at night was deadly quiet!
 There was no sound of any animal or the rustle of leaves.
 The thunder of the war had scared away all kinds of animals and birds.
 I fell into a short sleep.
-Every now and then, I called the platoon at the outpost to make sure the duty guard was at his position.
+Now and then, I called the Platoon at the outpost to make sure the duty guard was in his position.

-On the contrary, the enemies did not have to go on long periods of searching operations.
+On the contrary, the enemies did not have to go on long periods of search operations.
 They knew their targets.
-When the target had been chosen, they gathered and moved quickly to make the assault after midnight and withdrew before the sunrise.
+When the target had been chosen, they gathered and moved quickly to assault after midnight and withdrew before sunrise.
 That was the same as when they ambushed our moving troops.

-I subdued my worry and turned over on the nylon hammock trying to sleep again.
+I subdued my worry and turned over on the nylon hammock, trying to sleep again.
 I couldn’t.
-Beside me, at the other corner of the bunker, the radioman was snoring.
+Beside me, the radioman was snoring at the other corner of the bunker.
 The radio kept sounding the static “pip, pip!”

-I happened to think about my wife whom I married a year and a half ago.
-My first son, Loc, would be one this September.
+I happened to think about my wife, whom I married a year and a half ago.
+My first son, Loc, will be one this September.
 I had been lucky to get wounded and stayed home on and off during three months of my treatment.
 It was rare happiness when I could hold and feed my son in his first months of life.

 When I was an XO, I could sometimes have a brief leave to go visit my family at Vung Tau.
-Now that I had a heavy burden of responsibility as a commander, I would not leave my company even for a day.
+Now that I had a heavy responsibility as a commander, I would not leave my Company even for a day.

 Another night passed.
 The sunbeam came through the roof of the forest and shone upon the base.
 On the other side of the Thi Tinh River, townsfolk prepared for a new day.
 I guessed Miss A Mui was organizing her rolls of fabric on the wood stand; Miss Ut Tron and her tailor apprentices might be pulling her sewing machine from the closet.
 I happened to remember the flavor of a bowl of beef noodles at the kiosk near the road that led to Lai Khe.